 Additional specific responsibilities of the controller include:

 - Review financial reports for consistency, accuracy, accountability, and timeliness.

 - Oversee the timely closing of month-end and year-end financial account activities.

 - Train and cross-train for essential positions, developing and maintaining adequate backup personnel.

 - Oversee college-collection processes, including managing various college staff responsible for cash collection and accounting activities.

 - Conduct all accounts-receivable dispute-resolution discussions and meetings with vendors, employers, parents, and students.

 - Oversee timely and accurate deposit of all college funds.

-- Conduct special studies, investigations, or other services as directed by the vice president of financial and administrative services.
+- Conduct special studies, investigations, or other services as directed by the vice president of financial services and operations.

 - Oversee staff training for the Colleague financial management system.